pettinen/librewolf/README.md

 Time to start hacking!
 You should join us on [Matrix](https://chat.mozilla.org/), say hello in the [Introduction channel](https://chat.mozilla.org/#/room/#introduction:mozilla.org), and [find a bug to start working on](https://codetribute.mozilla.org/).
 See the [Firefox Contributors’ Quick Reference](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html#firefox-contributors-quick-reference) to learn how to test your changes, send patches to Mozilla, update your source code locally, and more.

 #### Hey, I'm using a Mac or Windows :(
 We understand, life isn't always fair 😺.
 The same steps as above do apply, you'll just have to walk through the beginning part of the guides for [MacOS](https://firefox-source-docs.mozilla.org/setup/macos_build.html), [Windows](https://firefox-source-docs.mozilla.org/setup/windows_build.html).
-To build on Mac/Windows is not very well tested.
+To build on Windows is not very well tested.
+The cross-compiled Mac .dmg files are also relatively new.
 It should work, perhaps with the exception of the `make setup-wasi` step.
 Help testing with these targets is always welcome.